mdespeuilles/BackupMigrateBundle/README.md

 php bin/console bm:backup
 ```

-if your want to backup only database :
+if you want to backup only database :

 ```bash
 php bin/console bm:backup --database-only
 ```

-if your want to backup only files :
+if you want to backup only files :

 ```bash
 php bin/console bm:backup --files-only